-he microstructure and mechanical properties of commercially pure Cu after 1–10 ECAP passes using route Bc were compared with those for further cold-rolled specimens with total reduction ratio of 90%.
+The microstructure and mechanical properties of commercially pure Cu after 1–10 ECAP passes using route BC were compared with those of samples further cold-rolled to a total reduction ratio of 90% ().
 Cold rolling caused a transformation of the relatively equiaxed UFG structure developed in Cu during ECAP processing into a lamellar structure with even finer boundary spacing (Fig. 4).
 For example, a boundary spacing approaching ~180 nm after 10 ECAP passes decreased to ~110 nm after rolling (Fig. 4g,h).
 A negligible grain refinement in terms of the formation of new boundaries takes place during rolling of ECAP-processed copper.
-Cold rolling after ECAP with a corresponding number of passes also led to a significant increase (~20%) in the average fraction of .
+Cold rolling after ECAP with a corresponding number of passes also led to a significant increase (~20%) in the average fraction of high angle grain boundaries.